ant981228/fast-debate-paste/README.md

 When using Zotero with Zutilo configured:

 1. Select the Zotero items you want to copy.
-2. Press `Ctrl + 0` to copy the text automatically via the Zutilo QuickCopy feature.
-3. Press `Ctrl+Shift+C` to paste the processed text into the target window.
+3. Press `Ctrl+Shift+C` to perform the Zotero Quick Copy function and paste it to your target window.
 The program will not switch back to Zotero after pasting.

 ### Changing the Target Window